 Despite its remote vibe, it is incredibly easy to get to Sunset Beach.
 You can take a motorbike taxi across the island in just 10 minutes, or walk it in about 20 minutes.
 To get a great view of the island from the sea you could even hop on a longtail boat at Sunrise Beach and cruise halfway around the island.

 Ao Tapao Beach, Koh Kood

 The island of Koh Kood is located about as far east as you can go in Thailand.
-In fact, it is actually closer to Cambodia than it’s own mainland.
-The island has some stunning secluded beaches, however, Ao Tapao is definitely one of the best you will find.
+In fact, it is actually closer to Cambodia than its own mainland.
+The island has some stunning secluded beaches along the long west coast.
+From the many options available, Ao Tapao is definitely my favorite.

 Imagine a long white sandy beach, the entire 2-kilometer stretch is backed by a forest of coconut palm trees.
 Occasionally you will find a rope swing hanging from those coconut trees where you can spend a carefree afternoon giving out across the water.
 By the late afternoon, you will watch one of the most beautiful sunsets in Thailand with the only thought being that you get to it all again tomorrow.

 Ao Tapao is located mid-way down the west coast of Koh Kood.
 You can get here by motorbike or songtaew which takes about 20 minutes from the main village on the north end of Koh Kood.

 If you’re made it to Koh Kood, then you will also want to check out these amazing beaches on Koh Chang (that’s the island just next door).

 Best Beaches in the Philippines

 With over 7,000 islands across the country, it should be no surprise that the Philippines is home to some of the best beaches in Southeast Asia.
 From the islands on the far west like Palawan to those tiny islands that almost don’t exist like Kalanggaman, it seems there’s an epic beach around almost every corner.